Shaba Game Reserve

 and Chyulu Hills

-It is also possible to create some superb overland safaris through the various areas of Central Kenya
+It is also possible to create some superb overland safaris through the various areas of Northern Kenya

 , for example combining Lewa Downs